chaseholladay/Landing_Page/README.md

 # Dev Landing Page

+This Dev Landing Page has been adpoted from Dinesh Pandiyan.

 Minimal landing page for developers.

 Developers don't talk much.
 Their code does all the talking.
 So here's a minimal landing page for developers.